 Players should arrive no more than 15 minutes before ice time.
 Players should arrive mostly dressed and may have limited access to locker rooms to put skate and helmets on.
 Players must wear a mask until they put their helmet on.
 When a player gets off the ice they must put their mask on while changing.
 Teams must leave the rink immediately following their event.

-There will be a limit of two family members per player for practices and games.
+There will be a limit of one family member per player for practices and games.
 The team manager must submit to BYH registrar attendance of players,coaches and family members within 12 hours of each team activity for the purpose of contact tracing in the event of an outbreak.

 Visiting teams must provide a list of players and parents to the BYH team manager after the completion of the game for the purpose of contact tracing in the event of an outbreak.
 This list must be submitted to BYH registrar within 12 hours of the event.